tomjose1792/CarND-Model-Predictive-Control-Project/README.md

 #### Model Predictive Control with Latency:

 A latency of 100ms is implemented as given by Udacity.
 I did vary the latency values from 50 to 100 ms and found how it effected the output.
 A latency is implemented to account for the delay in implementation of control values as the state for which the state the model calculated the control values would have changed to a new timestep because of the delay.
-Therefore calculations are carried out for a timestep of 100ms ahead.
+Therefore calculations are carried out for a timestep of 100 ms ahead.

 ### Simulation: